Volunteer with a local ActionAid group

 How your money helps

-raised by teaming up with your community could help provide a basic shelter to house 20 children.
+raised by teaming up with your community could help provide a basic shelter 20 children.

-raised from a cake sale could give one girl a hot meal every day for a year.
+raised from a cake sale could give a girl a hot meal every day for a year.

 raised from a gig or garden party could provide classes for two children for a year.